jgorham/SteinDiscrepancy.jl/README.md

 introduced.
 However, the inexactness creates new challenges for sampler and parameter selection, since standard measures of sample quality like effective sample size do not account for asymptotic bias.
-To address these challenges, we introduce a new computable quality measure that quantifies the maximum discrepancy between sample and target expectations over a large class of test functions.
-This measure is what we are calling the Stein discrepancy.
+To address these challenges, we introduced new computable quality measures, based on Stein's method, that quantify the maximum discrepancy between sample and target expectations over large classes of test functions.
+We call these measures Stein discrepancies.

 For a more detailed explanation, take a peek at the latest papers: